Civilization and Its Distrusts

 Thank you for reading Earthly Fortunes!
 Like it?
 Please share it! 😄 Subscribe for free to hear more about the earthly fortunes: time, dovetails, variety of life, and the Unseen of AI.

-UFC had financial ties with the US secretary of State, John Dulles, and his brother Allen, director of the CIA.
+UFC had financial ties with John Dulles, the US secretary of State, and his brother Allen, director of the CIA.

 Great article Helen!
 What role do you think AI companies should play in prevention of this?
 If we look at the past 10 years of tech it is clear the the Twitters/Googles/Facebooks of the world profit heavily off of disseminating fake news (largely off the back of their ad-tech which powers most of their revenue models).
 How can capitalist desires in AI technology avoid the exact same pratfalls with their products, and even if they could, would they ever really want to?